adopted-ember-addons/ember-data-factory-guy/README.md

   - use the [`add`](#using-add-method) method
     - to include extra sideloaded data to the payload
     - to include meta data
+    - REMEMBER, all relationships will be automatically sideloaded, so you don't need to add them with the `add()` method

 Usage:

 ```javascript